 </div>

-This method is very flexible, especially suitable for areas with a lot of custom field content, such as the technical parameter list on the product detail page.Even if you add or modify custom fields in the background later, the front-end template does not need to be changed, and it will automatically adapt to display.
+This approach is very flexible, especially suitable for those areas with more customized field content, such as the technical parameter list on the product detail page.Even if you add or modify custom fields later in the background, the front-end template does not need to be changed, and it will automatically adapt to display.

-Special cases for custom fields in the document list page:If you want to display custom fields in each entry of the article list or product list (such as displaying 'Brand' on the product card), you need to ensurearchiveListLabel has obtained the required document data and used it in the looparchiveParamsCombined with the current document's ID
+In the special case of calling a custom field on the document list page:If you want to display custom fields for each entry in an article list or product list (for example, displaying 'Brand' on a product card), you need to ensurearchiveListThe label has retrieved the required document data and used it in a looparchiveParamsCombined with the current document's ID to